Professor

 Selected Articles

 Frie, R. (in press).
-Erich Fromm, Fascism and the Specter of Genocide.
+Escape from Freedom Revisited: Erich Fromm, Psychoanalysis and the Threat of Fascism.
 Psychoanalytic Inquiry.

 Frie, R. (2020).
 Recognizing white racism in Canada.
 Psychoanalysis, Self and Context, 15, 276-280.